freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/check-for-mixed-grouping-of-characters.english.md

 ## Instructions
 <section id='instructions'>
 Fix the RegEx such that it checks for either <code>Penguin</code> or <code>Pumpkin</code> in the string such that the RegEx is case sensitive.
-Make sure that the RegEx uses as efficient grouping as possible.
+Make sure that the characters of code you write are as less as possible.
 Then fix the code so that the RegEx that you have created is checked in a string and either <code>true</code> or <code>false</code> is returned depending on whether the RegEx matches.
 </section>